siavhnz/rest-countries-api/README.md

 - Working on mobile design based on `design` folder - 357px
     - Installing Fonts, Preflight css, Working on design
 - Working on tablet and desktop design based on `design` folder
+- Working on functionality
+  - Load data, Search, Filter using react-router-dom